Local testing using builds

 Harder to debug on the builds (requires custom tooling on your side to do so)

-Go to and:
+Go to Project Settings > Player and:

 Enable Run in Background.